priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Some people use weighting to solve overmapping problem.
 Research a bit to see if people have tried interesting ways to resolve overmapping.
 - AWSoM is earlier than MAVEN based on mappings.
 Overmapping is quite bad.
 - Do up histogram for DTW too.
 - Question is under what conditions are comparisons.
+- Plot out same things for CR2235.
+- Try to confirm suspicions from DTW via Euclidean matching.